New Cat Owner Starter Checklist

 Should I get one litter box or two?

 Two is the minimum for a single cat.
-The general rule is one per cat, plus one extra.
-Place them in different locations.
+The general rule is one per cat, plus one extra, placed in different locations.

 What if my new cat hides and won't come out?

 This is completely normal.
 Leave food and water nearby, talk softly, and give them time.
-Don't pull them out of hiding β that erodes trust.
-Most cats start venturing out within a few days.
+Don't pull them out of hiding, because that erodes trust.
+Most cats start venturing out within a few days, usually at 3 a.m. when the house has finally gone quiet.

 Related reading: Cat-Proofing Your Home Checklist | Cat Emergency Signs Checklist | All Checklists